OpenEDM/OpenEDM-arc-generator/V1/OpenEDM-arc-generator-V1-how-it-works.md

 Some details of this control method:

 1. **Q2** control.
 This transistor is controlled purely based on time, using the parameters `t_on` (ignition delay + arc duration) and `t_off` (pause between arcs).
 1. **Q1** control.
 The period of this transistor’s control signal is the same as that of **Q2**, but its phase is shifted by half a period.
 This transistor maintains the current in the main inductor using cycle-by-cycle current limiting method.
-In simple terms, **Q1** turns on according to the timer and turns off when the current through **CS1** exceeds the set value.
+In simple terms, **Q1** turns on according to the timer and turns off when the current through **CS1** exceeds the target value.
 1. As can be seen, this control method uses only one current sensor, **CS1**.
 1. In this control method, **STATE 5: ARC (POWER FROM INDUCTOR & PS)** is not used.